AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 aspects of this law will again be discussed below (in §2.8).

-From these two cases we can already deduce general laws.
+From these two cases we can already deduce

-to a curvilinear system of space-time coordinates.
-Thus, it can
+mathematically equivalent to a curvilinear system of space-time

-be expected that the generalization of physical laws to the
+coordinates.
+Thus, it can be expected that the generalization of

-presence of a gravitational field (ie their formulation in curved
+physical laws to the presence of a gravitational field (ie their

-that flat spacetime can be suitable transformations always return
+be by suitable transformations always return to the laws of

-to the laws of special theory relativity in Cartesian global
+special theory relativity in Cartesian global inertial system,

-are only "curvilinear" coordinates.
+"curvilinear" coordinates.

 Parallel